PhilipHarvey20/lease-price-recommender/README.md

-# Step 3 - Calc Lease Prices between 1 and 365 days
+# Step 3 - Calculate Final Price

 Next, we need to calculate how much a property should cost for all of the lease durations between 1 and 365 days.
 Before we do that, remember that most State's hunting seasons are between 90-150 days.
 Therefore, if a State's hunting season is 120 days, then the price of a 120-day lease needs to be about the same as the `annual_acre_price`, since 120 days is essentially a full "year" of hunting.

 To achieve that, I will use a function where `lease_price` increases steeply at lower `lease_durations` and gradually stabilizes around day 90-150 (depending on the State).
-We can use an exponential decay function that has undergone a horizontal reflection with respect to the x-axis.
+We can use an exponential decay function with a horizontal reflection over the x-axis.
 Basically a "flipped" exponential decay curve

+# Step 3.1 Final Price Formula

 To calculate the final price, I will use the following formula:

 `final_price = first_day_price + additional_days_price `

+# Step 3.2 Calc additional_days_price

 We already have the `first_day_price`, but to calculate the `additional_days_price`, we will iterate backwards from day 365 by 1 for each day in`lease_duration` + 1.
 We will multiply each day by the `annual_acre_price` and a State-specific `decay_rate`.
-The difference between each day's final value is summed and added to the `additional_days_price` variable, which is the final variable needed to calculate `final_price`.
+The difference between each day's final value is summed and added to the `additional_days_price` variable.

   # Calculate Additional days price